divamtech/vue-assignement/README.md

 }
 ```

-## Addional Points on assignements if:
+## Addional Points on assignments if:

 Create a switch button on top right with three options: